-The final big thing to consider when purchasing the best treadmill is adjustability options.
+The final big thing to consider when purchasing the ultimate treadmill is adjustability options.
 Many of the folding and budget folding models will have sufficient speed and incline options for your workout, but generally, as the grade of the treadmill increases, so does top speed and incline.

 There are many features that treadmills can offer, and choosing which treadmill is best for you will mean evaluating, comparing, and negotiating what you are willing to sacrifice and what you need.
 These should all be dictated by the use you expect to get out of the treadmill, and should be considered when making your decision.